HuiyingZz/NDDPlus/NDD+.md

 Replacement for helmet: FGC.
 Replacement for leggings: Cephalopodic Chains.

+**4 HP is your danger zone where you get 2 shot with my set.** Pop your IH2 / Absorption / Totem / Tincture once you fall into it.

 # Options in Slot:
   Here's more details about what piece is good for this slot.
 (Nothing about armor set because I'm not familar with that.)